Dim567/pgclient/README.md

 ## Issues

 1. Can't delete database.
-Need to decide if this option should be provided to user.
+Need to decide if this option should be available for user.
-2. Inside results window table is scrollable.
-Need to make table header sticky in order to be able to see what data table cell represents.
+2. Inside results window, table is scrollable.
+Need to make table header sticky, in order to be able to see what data table cell represents.
 3. Transactions is not supported.
+4. No way to display unique keys and indexes.